ethan-mark/Laptop-Market-Analysis-Tool/README.md

 DATA LINK: https://www.microcenter.com/search/search_results.aspx?N=4294967288&NTK=all&sortby=match&rpp=96
 # Overview
-This is a web scraping project using Selenium Python to extract the laptop search query data from Microcenter to help answer the question of "Which laptop should I buy?" using the prices and rating.
-We extract the laptop name, the graphics card, cpu processor, RAM, harddrive, the original price, the current price, and the rating.
+This is a web scraping project using Selenium Python to extract the laptop search query data from Microcenter to help answer the question of "Which laptop should I buy?" using the prices and rating of each laptop.
+We extract the laptop name, the graphics card, cpu processor, RAM, harddrive, the original price, the current price, and the rating from the laptop entries within the search query page.

 # Features
 **Automated Data Collection**: Python Selenium to navigate and extract laptop data from the Microcenter search query.
 This data is then put into a Pandas dataframe to prepare it for data cleaning.